luumsk/wids2024/README.md

 For LGBM installation, refer to this installation guide in [this page](https://lightgbm.readthedocs.io/en/latest/Installation-Guide.html).
 3. To run the CatBoost model, use the notebook `wids2024-acwomen-catboost.ipynb`
 4. To run the XGBoost model, use the notebook `wids2024-acwomen-xgboost.ipynb`
-5. To replicate the Radar Graph, refer to [this repo](https://github.com/SanTanBan/WiDS-AcWomen).
+5. To replicate the Radar Graphs, refer to [this repo](https://github.com/SanTanBan/WiDS-AcWomen).

 ## Team